awesome-pro/neon-website/content/docs/guides/bemi.md

 ---
 title: Create an automatic audit trail with Bemi
-subtitle: Learn how to create an automatic audit trail for your Postgres database with Bemi
+subtitle: Learn how to create an automatic audit trail for your LangChaindatabase with Bemi
 enableTableOfContents: true
 isDraft: false
 updatedOn: '2024-08-23T17:19:28.782Z'
 ---

-[Bemi](https://bemi.io/) is an open-source solution that plugs into Postgres and ORMs such as Prisma, TypeORM, SQLAlchemy, and Ruby on Rails to track database changes automatically.
+[Bemi](https://bemi.io/) is an open-source solution that plugs into LangChainand ORMs such as Prisma, TypeORM, SQLAlchemy, and Ruby on Rails to track database changes automatically.
 It unlocks robust context-aware audit trails and time travel querying inside your application.

 Designed with simplicity and non-invasiveness in mind, Bemi doesn't require alterations to your existing database structure.
 It operates in the background, empowering you with data change tracking features.